DioxusLabs/dioxus/docs/cli/src/cmd/build.md

         --release                [default: false]
 ```

-you can use this command to build project to `out_dir` :
+You can use this command to build project to `out_dir` :

 ```
 dioxus build --release